Marcell Ozuna Preview, Player Props: Braves vs. Nationals

 Nationals Pitching Rankings

-- The 7.7 strikeouts per nine innings compiled by the Nationals pitching staff ranks 28th in MLB.
+- The Nationals pitching staff ranks 28th in MLB with a collective 7.7 strikeouts per nine innings.

-- The Nationals have the 27th-ranked team ERA among all MLB pitching staffs (4.99).
+- The Nationals have a 5.00 team ERA that ranks 27th across all MLB pitching staffs.

 - Nationals pitchers combine to give up the most home runs in baseball (242 total, 1.5 per game).

-- His last time out was on Saturday, Sept.
-16 against the Milwaukee Brewers, when the right-hander tossed two innings, surrendering three earned runs while allowing five hits.
+- In his last outing on Sunday against the Atlanta Braves, the righty tossed 4 2/3 innings, giving up four earned runs while surrendering five hits.

+- In 11 games this season, the 25-year-old has a 6.42 ERA and 8.1 strikeouts per nine innings, while allowing a batting average of .275 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.